Invariant measure and universality of the 2D Yang-Mills Langevin dynamic: Solution theory of the discrete dynamic A eps

 Consider $\<cherry231>$ which includes the following trees (which appear in \eqref{e:tildeR2-exp}): \minilab{e:cherry231-list} \begin{equs} (\CD_j^{\pm} \mcb{I} (\Psi_i \bar\Xi_i) )(\bar\CD_j \bar\Psi_j), &\quad (\CD_j^{\pm} \bar\Psi_i)( \CD_j^+ \CS_{\bs} \mcb{I} (\Psi_j \bar\Xi_j)), \\ (\CD_j^+ \CS_{\southeast} \mcb{I} (\Psi_j \bar\Xi_j)) (\CD_j^+ \CS_{\southwest}\bar\Psi_j), &\quad (\CD_j^+ \CS_{\southeast} \bar\Psi_j) (\CD_j^+ \CS_{\southwest} \mcb{I} (\Psi_j \bar\Xi_j)), \end{equs} where $\bs\in \{\Southwest,\Southeast\}$.
 Recall that they are not renormalised.
 Their 3rd chaoses can be all bounded as the {\it 1st} graph in \eqref{e:grouped-graph1} by $\big(\CK^{(\eps; 3)}\tau\big)\big(z_1, z_2\big) \lesssim \|z_1- z_2\|_\e^{-4\kappa}$. \begin{equ}[e:grouped-graph1]

 \qquad

 \qquad

 \end{equ} The 1st chaos of each of these trees has two terms, one of which, given by contracting $\Psi$ and $\bar\Psi$, can be essentially bounded as in \eqref{e:mom-supercheche}.
 We now turn to the other term in the 1st chaos, obtained by contracting $\bar\Psi$ and $\bar\Xi$.
 This term vanishes for \eqref{e:cherry231-list1} by independence of $\xi_i$ and $\xi_j$.
-For \eqref{e:cherry231-list2}, the same argument as for $\<R2-1new>$ in the proof of Lemma~\ref{lem:mom-xi}, which uses Lemma~\ref{lem:identity} and the fact that $x^{\southeast}\neq x^{\southwest}$, applies here, so we again have a bound of the form \eqref{e:mom-2424}.
-The case $\tau=\<cherry232>$ is simpler.
+For \eqref{e:cherry231-list2}, the desired bound follows by our choice of $C^\e [\<cherry232>]$ in \eqref{eq:C_square_cherries}.
+The case $\tau=\<cherry232>$ is similar (and simpler).

 Finally, for $\<I'Xi1I'(R2-1)new>$ we also have the desired bounds by observing the {\it 2nd and 3rd} graphs in \eqref{e:grouped-graph1} and absorbing powers of $\e$ into kernels as before. \end{proof}